Updated: 2019 March

 by many observers.
 Asteroid occultation predictions can be obtained from

 software by Dave Herald (OCCULT

-3.7 is the recommended Windows software for predictions and planning.
+3.7 is the recommended Windows XP software.
+The supported version for

-AOTA is a new tool from Dave Herald for automating video analysis and
+AOTA is a tool from Dave Herald for detailed video frame analysis generated

 There are small errors in the orbit of an asteroid

-track away from the observer, who then sees a shorter occultation or
+away from the observer, who then sees a shorter occultation or "miss".

 observation and should be reported.

 - Star positions (10 to 30 mas) NOTE: The Gaia Mission will reduce

 star position errors to about 1 mas for 1 billion objects.